Shaped charge: Munroe effect

 The Munroe or Neumann effect is the focusing of blast energy by a hollow or void cut on a surface of an explosive.
-The earliest mention of hollow charges were mentioned in 1792.
+The earliest mention of hollow charges was in 1792.
 Franz Xaver von Baader (1765–1841) was a German mining engineer at that time; in a mining journal, he advocated a conical space at the forward end of a blasting charge to increase the explosive's effect and thereby save powder.
 About 1805, the idea was adopted, for a time, in Norway and in the mines of the Harz mountains of Germany, although the only available explosive at the time was gunpowder, which is not a high explosive and hence incapable of producing the shock wave that the shaped-charge effect requires.

 The first true hollow charge effect was achieved in 1883, by Max von Foerster (1845–1905), chief of the nitrocellulose factory of Wolff & Co. in Walsrode, Germany.